NenadWritesDocs/docosaurus_nenad/my-website/docs/Nenad Pajović CV.md

 ## Think Big Development (July 2023 - present)

-As a technical writer, I have had the opportunity to contribute to various aspects of documentation within the organization.
-Collaborating closely with senior developers, I contributed in creating the onboarding guide for new team members.
-Additionally, I have been responsible for creating client-facing documentation, which includes end-user documentation and project specific documents.
+As a technical writer,  I have been responsible for creating client-facing documentation, which includes end-user documentation (how-to guides, reference documentation) and project specific documents.Collaborating closely with senior developers, I contributed in creating the onboarding guide for new team members.
+Additionally,

 ## Grid Dynamics (January 2023 - June 2023)

-At Grid Dynamics I worked as a lone writer, serving multiple teams.
+At Grid Dynamics I worked as a lone writer, assigned to  multiple teams.
 My responsibilities included writing developer documentation, user guides and organizing internal team documentation in Confluence.
 I also  contributed to the development of API documentation using the Swagger platform.

 ## Xentral (January 2022 - December 2022) - remote position